 Memory System

-Han's five-layer memory system provides full historical context - from instant rules to complete conversation history, with automatic pattern promotion.
+Han's four-layer memory system provides full historical context - from instant rules to complete conversation history, with automatic pattern promotion.

 Every codebase has quirks that aren't in the README.
 Claude figures these out, then next session... context is lost.
-Han's memory system fixes this with five layers of context and automatic pattern promotion.
+Han's memory system fixes this with four layers of context and automatic pattern promotion.

 | Layer | Source | Speed | Contains |